GreenDeploy-io/greendeploy-cli/README.md

 greendeploy info
 ```

-### Create a new dockerized django project from starter
+### Create a new Dockerized Django project from starter

 ```
 greendeploy new --verbose